Pitayan/gatsby-theme-pitayan/README.md

 Sometime you may need to write HTML directly in the post page.
 Since not all of the HTML tags (e.g. `<div>`) are styled by this theme, there might be some unexpected layout arrangements.
 This theme provides some CSS utilities to let you directly adjust those raw HTML tags.
 It's also viable to approach this via [Tailwindcss](https://tailwindcss.com) style.

-Here are the CSS utilities class names.
+Here are the built-in CSS utilities class names.
 See their definitions in this file: [./packages/gatsby-theme-pitayan/src/assets/css/utilities.css](./packages/gatsby-theme-pitayan/src/assets/css/utilities.css)

 - Post Width
   - .mark-w-sm